 - The application will be accessible to all halls, rather than held by one individual hall.

-- Accommodation Services will communicate weekly to waitlisted students advising on availability.
+- Accommodation Services will communicate regularly to waitlisted students advising on availability.

 - The General Waitlist is not ranked and any student can be offered a room at any time.
 However, halls will take into consideration priority groups and any specific circumstances.